mpous/ming/README.md

-# Node-RED and MQTT mosquitto running on balena
+# Industrial IoT Gateway with Node-RED and MQTT broker running on balena

 This is a project based on the [balena Node-RED block](https://github.com/balenablocks/balena-node-red) which supports the Node-RED [balena flow](https://github.com/balena-io-projects/node-red-contrib-balena).
 It can be managed remotely via balena [publicURL](https://balena.io/docs/learn/manage/actions/#enable-public-device-url).